dwi2/antisamysupport/README.md

 ## Future works ##
-* to allow multiple policy files in one single application
+* To allow multiple policy files in one single application

 ## Reference ##